Before you start

 Only organization admins can update roles and confirm new editors for true-ups.

 Every three months, Figma performs a billing true-up to account for any new editor seats.
-Figma sends a notification four weeks before payment is due to the organization's billing contact(s).
+Figma sends a notification two weeks before payment is due to the organization's billing contact(s).

 This notification includes details of any new editors and indicates the start of the true-up period.
-Organization admins then have four weeks to review and confirm any new editors.
+Organization admins then have two weeks to review and confirm any new editors.

 Figma sends another reminder two weeks before the true-up period ends, then again three days before the invoice is locked and payment is due.
 At the end of the true-up period, Figma generates an invoice for the total number of editor seats and charges the organization.